elastic/ecctl/docs/ecctl_user_key_show.md

 Shows the API key details for the specified user

-### Synopsis

-Shows the API key details for the specified user

 ```
 ecctl user key show --user=<user id> <key id> [flags]
 ```